Klortho/gene-protein-tool/README.md

   a more sophisticated approach, and one of the "future work" itesm, would be to allow for collections within user accounts.

+### Edge cases

+* Search for "fleegle".
+Verify that you get a page that says "No genes found".

+## Settings

+The application currently limits the number of genes returned in one result set to 10, and the number of proteins per gene to 5.
+These can be changed in the project/settings.py file, at the, under the "GPT" settings.

 ## Models / database schema